3 Days Masai Mara Joining Cheap Safari | Camping Package in Kenya

 The birds to see in Masai Mara include the egrets, African fish eagle, African jacana (Jesus bird), martial eagle, go away bird, hammerkorps, pelicans, hadada ibis, sacred ibis, kingfishers, black smith plovers, wagtails, marabou storks, wood peckers, ostriches, kori bustards, secretary birds among others.

 The best way for a birder to experience and identify most of these birds is to get a specialized bird guide.
-Although this may come at an extra cost than a normal wildlife viewing safari, the experience for the birder is priceless.
+Although this may come at an extra cost than a normal Masai Mara 3 days safari, the experience for the birder is priceless.
 You will get to learn a lot, even how to identify some of these birds by their calls.

-8. Witness the Mara River Crossing By the Wildebeest in a 3 Day Trip
+8. Witness the Mara River Crossing By the Wildebeest in a Masai Mara 3 Days Safari

 From July to October every year, the Masai Mara teams with millions of wildebeest herds streaming from Tanzania’s Serengeti national park.
 These wildebeests have to cross the Mara river at multiple locations in pursuit of the greener pastures on opposite banks of the river.